waynegraham/registry.clir.org/_projects/2013-sounds-of-the-human-sciences-uncovering-hidden-soun.md

 ---
 layout: project
-title: "Sounds of the Human Sciences: Uncovering Hidden Sound Recordings at the Center for the History of Psychology"
+title: Sounds of the Human Sciences: Uncovering Hidden Sound Recordings at the Center for the History of Psychology
 ---